My Top Tips for Wedding Couples

 Also I have referred to the couple as B&G, but please translate to G&G, B&B or Partner 1 & Partner 2 for same sex weddings etc.

-Other combinations could include Grandparents, Siblings and Friends etc
+Other combinations could include Grandparents, siblings, colleagues and friends etc

-My recommendation is for no more than 12 if you don't want to spend too much time on this part of the Wedding day.
+My recommendation is for no more than 12 if you don't want to spend too much time on this part of your Wedding day.